abirand/MousePlagues/README.txt

 ------
 This readme.txt file summarizes the code for the spatially explicit individual-based simulations used in Birand et al. (2025):

-Birand, A., Prowse, T. A. A., Cassey, P., and P. Q. Thomas (2025) Evaluating the efficacy of a newly developed murine gene drive as a pre-emptive control tool against mouse plagues.
+Birand, A., Prowse, T. A. A., Cassey, P., and P. Q. Thomas (2025) Evaluating the potential of a new murine gene drive for pre-emptive mouse plague control.

 ------